scalableinternetservices/ucsb_website/project3.md

   server, e.g., `us.gcr.io/cs291a/project3_bboe` (note: you do _not_ need to
   deploy to Google Cloud Run).

-* A url to your deployed front-end application with minimized javascript (tip: `yarn build`).
+* A URL to your deployed front-end application with minimized JavaScript (tip: `yarn build`).

-* A url to a repository containing your front-end source code (not the code from `yarn build`).
-Assuming this repository is `private`, please invite me, `bboe` on github so that I can see your code.
+* A URL to a repository containing your front-end source code (not the code from `yarn build`).
+Assuming this repository is `private`, please invite me, `bboe` on GitHub so that I can see your code.

 ## HTTP API Specification